Tromso-Senja Ferry: Info, Timetables & Prices

 In the summer, most Senja locals prefer the mainland route due to long ferry queues and the uncertainty of securing a spot on board.

-In the winter it is safer to take the mainland route, too, since the Kvaløya road from Tromso to Senja is narrow and full of potholes.
-Similarly, the road along Senja’s western coast is narrow, winding, and not as frequently plowed as the main road E6 & 855.
+It’s also safer to take the mainland route in the winter since the Kvaløya road from Tromsø to Senja is narrow and full of potholes.
+Similarly, the road along Senja’s western coast is narrow, winding, and not as frequently plowed as the main roads E6 & 855.

 Tromso Senja ferry Brensholmen Botnhamn vs mainland map

-We think it’s safe to say that both locals and tourists wish for a larger ferry with more frequent departures, ideally for free or at a lower cost.
-However, it’s challenging to get it all.
+It’s safe to say both locals and tourists would love a bigger ferry with more frequent departures—and ideally at a lower price, or even free.
+But as we know, it’s tough to get everything we want. 😅

-We’re curious to see where this debate will lead and what the future holds for ferry transportation in Norway!
+We’re curious to see where this debate goes and what the future holds for ferry travel in Norway!

 Yes, an all-year car ferry operates from Brensholmen, located on the island of Kvaløya, about an hour’s drive from Tromsø to Botnhamn on Senja Island.
 Additionally, there is also a passenger-only speedboat service that runs between Tromsø and Finnsnes on Senja.